As the UK continues its roadmap out of lockdown, new measures on campsites and caravan parks reopening have been introduced.

-After patiently complying with several government-imposed lockdowns since March 2020, including the UK’s current third lockdown, it seems that hope is finally on the horizon for those hoping to plan a staycation this year.
+After patiently complying with several government-imposed lockdowns since March 2020, including the UK’s current third lockdown, it seems that hope is finally on the horizon for those wanting a staycation this year.

 When are campsites and caravan parks reopening?

-“Self-contained accommodation, such as holiday lets, where indoor facilities are not shared with other households, can also reopen,” the guidance states.
+Guidelines on the government’s website stated that “self-contained accommodation, such as holiday lets, where indoor facilities are not shared with other households” was able to re-open on 12 April.

 When will holiday parks Butlins, Pontins and Haven reopen?